Semiparametric point process modeling of blinking artifacts in PALM

 The mean value to compute is formally

-where we have dropped the heavier notation of timepoints above, so that $(m_{j_1},m_{j_2})$ are arrival times $j_1$ and $j_2$ in the typical blinking cluster.
-Denote by $N_b$ the number of $F$-state visits (number of blinks), and by $F_s$ the observed timepoints between the entrance to the $s$'th and $(s+1)$'th $F$-state visits for $s < N_b$, and $F_{N_b}$ are all observed timepoints after the last entrance to the $F$-state.
-Below, we will assume that $m_{j_1} < m_{j_2}$ for $(j_2 > j_1)$ when $(m_{j_1}, m_{j_2}) \in F_s$, that is, we have the arrival times sorted within each $F_s$ set.
+where we have dropped the heavier notation of timepoints in the main text, so that $(m_{j_1},m_{j_2})$ are arrival times (marks) $j_1$ and $j_2$ in the typical blinking cluster.
+Denote again by $N_b$ the number of $F$-state visits (number of blinks), and by $F_s$ the observed timepoints between the entrance to the $s$'th and $(s+1)$'th $F$-state visits for $s < N_b$, and $F_{N_b}$ are all observed timepoints after the last entrance to the $F$-state.
+Below, we will assume w.l.o.g. that the timepoints are sorted, that is $m_{j_1} < m_{j_2}$ for $(j_2 > j_1)$ when $(m_{j_1}, m_{j_2}) \in F_s$ - this is entirely as a notational convenience.
 We can split the summation according to whether $m_{j_1}$ and $m_{j_2}$ are from the same $F_s$, and otherwise how many $F$-state visits are separating them.
 Thus

 To compute these terms, referred to as the ''non-separated'' and ''separated'' terms, respectively, we write the involved quantities in terms of a continuous part, and an error part, and demonstrate that the errors vanish asymptotically, and in particular can be ignored for a given framerate as a valid approximation.